 The first step is to download your results (called your raw data) from wherever you were tested.
-Just as Lisa is always encouraging us to be the owners of our own family tree data, we should be the owners of our own genetic data.
+We should be the owners of our own genetic data.
 Save a copy of your raw data to your computer.
-You can find instructions here on my website (https://www.yourdnaguide.com/transferring).

-As more and more people get genetic testing completed, more and more tools are becoming available to track your personal health history.
-We talked about those options here on the blog last year.
-There is another one that I want to bring to your attention.
-It is called Livewello.
-At www.livewello.com you can combine your own personal exploration of your genetics with the tracking of your family’s health.
-Livewello offers resources about these ailments and predispositions, as well as support groups and chat rooms for you to explore and ask questions.
-It does have a fee to join of $19.95, and some of the feature reports to require a monthly subscription fee.
+More tools are becoming available to track your personal health history.
+Livewello is one tool that lets you combine your own personal exploration of your genetics with the tracking of your family’s health.
+Livewello offers resources about ailments and predispositions, as well as support groups and chat rooms for you to explore and ask questions.
+It does have a fee to join of $19.95, and some of the feature reports require a monthly subscription fee.

 As the genealogists in the family, we are the keepers of many important truths and documents, certainly that includes our important health information.